mrdavtan/VCS/README.md

 This project is licensed under the MIT License.

 The Simple VCS was inspired by the need for a lightweight version control system for local development and testing by an LLM.
 It follows git conventions while providing a simplified interface.

-Contact
-If you have any questions, suggestions, or feedback, please feel free to reach out to the project maintainer:

 Happy versioning!